dhwani1006/ClinicalNotes-App/README.md

-# AI Clinical Notes Assistant
+# Clinical Notes

 ## Overview

-AI Clinical Notes Assistant is a full-stack web application that helps users create and manage clinical notes with the help of AI-powered suggestions.
+Clinical Notes is a full-stack web application that helps users create and manage clinical notes with the help of AI-powered suggestions.
 Users can input patient details, receive intelligent suggestions, download reports, and share them via WhatsApp.

 ---